Kostassoid/lethe/README.md

 The usual method for wiping a drive is filling it with randomly generated data or zeroes (or any other constant value).
 The best results are achieved by performing a combination of these steps.
 This is basically what this tool does.

-In case of SSDs, however, it is practically impossible to prove the data was sucessfully wiped (or overwritten) because of various optimizations performed by modern SSD controllers, namely wear leveling and compression.
+In case of SSDs, however, it is practically impossible to prove the data was successfully wiped (or overwritten) because of various optimizations performed by modern SSD controllers, namely wear leveling and compression.
 The situation improves with a better implementations of native wiping features like Secure Erase but for now the best way of action is:
 - never store any sensitive data on SSD unencrypted,
 - wipe using multiple random fill passes
 - additionally perform Secure Erase if possible (not supported by `lethe` yet)